The Economics of TV Cancellation: What Determines a Show's Fate?

 Streaming services are subscription businesses.
 Every show is evaluated on whether it brings in new subscribers and whether it keeps existing subscribers from cancelling.
 A show that drives measurable sign-ups — especially in valuable demographics or new geographic markets — has a strong case for renewal, even if its raw viewership is moderate.
 A show that entertains the existing base but doesn't grow it is more vulnerable.

 This is why "event television" still commands a premium.
 A show that becomes a global talking point brings in subscribers who want to see what everyone is talking about.
 A quiet genre show with a loyal but small audience does not.
 The economics reward scale and reach over depth and loyalty.
+According to a study cited by Variety, the shows most likely to be renewed are those that appear in the top 10 of a platform's "most watched" list within their first week — a benchmark that favours shows with broad, immediate appeal rather than shows that build audiences over time.

 International Rights and Co-Productions